US 'locked and loaded' to strike Syria again if there's another chemical attack, Haley says

 Firas Abdullah, a media activist recently evacuated from Ghouta, said, "It is not enough.
 I can describe it as -- it's just a media strike."

-In a televised address Friday night announcing the strikes, Trump said he had decided to take action because last weekend's action by Assad were "not the actions of a man, they are crimes of a monster instead."
+In a televised address Friday night announcing the strikes, Trump said he had decided to take action because last weekend's action by Assad "was a significant attack against his own people" and "not the actions of a man, they are crimes of a monster instead."

 The strikes -- the strongest concerted action yet by Western forces in Syria -- were launched at 9 p.m.
 ET Friday, as most of Europe and the Middle East was shrouded in darkness.